 During the fall, visitors will view adult salmon spawning in Issaquah Creek, the fish ladder and hatchery holding ponds.
 There are also exhibits, a native plant garden and wetland for visitors to enjoy.
 Each visit to the hatchery provides new and fascinating experiences.
 FISH encourages patrons to visit several times a year to view the various stages of the salmon life cycle.

 Yes, FISH is a 501(c)(3) non-profit and relies on donations, field trips, and grants to keep the salmon coming home!
 FISH staff members and volunteers lead educational tours of the hatchery as a service to the community.
 A contribution of $5 per person is appreciated and supports FISH’s educational mission.
 Children enjoy placing coins in the slot under the fin of the salmon statue in front of the hatchery.
 (By the way, his name is Finley and his mate is Gilda).

-The best time to view adult salmon at the hatchery is between mid-September and mid-November.
-Typically, the first chinook arrive in early September; the first coho return in early October.
-In early October you are likely to see three species of salmon: Chinook (king) and Coho (silver).
-In recent years we’ve also seen sockeye, pink and kokanee in Issaquah Creek.
+The best time to view adult salmon at the hatchery is between early-September and mid-November.
+Typically, the first chinook arrive in late August; the first coho return in late September.
+In early October you are likely to see two species of salmon: Chinook (king) and Coho (silver).
+Occasionally, sockeye, pink and kokanee have appeared in Issaquah Creek.

-Starting the last Tuesday in September, hatchery personnel retrieve ripe eggs from the females (hens) and fertilize them with milt from the males (bucks).
-Spawning usually occurs each Tuesday morning (usually 9 a.m. to 12 p.m.) through the end of November, although there may be a break between chinook and coho spawning.
-Prior to egg and milt removal, the salmon are removed from the water, hit over the head to knock them out, then the females bellies are slit open to remove the eggs.
-This is a bloody process and is not meant for young children or the queasy.
-Spawning dates and times are subject to change without notice.
+Starting in late September, hatchery personnel and FISH volunteers, retrieve ripe eggs from the females (hens) and fertilize them with milt from the males (bucks).
+Spawning usually occurs each Tuesday morning (usually 9 am to 12 pm) through mid November.
+Please note, during spawning, the fish are humanely put down.
+The process can be bloody and is not meant for young children or the queasy.
+Dates and times may change without notice.